NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ### Rear speakers

 I first started by removing the old speakers from the bracket (you will need to desolder the wire connections as they hardwired/soldered on).
-Then I flipped the speaker over a birch plywood I bought from Home Depot and drew a rough outline of the built in adapter frame the old speaker had.
+Then I flipped the speaker over a birch plywood I bought from Home Depot and drew a rough outline of the adapter frame the old speaker had.
 In the middle of the outline I then drew a circle slightly smaller than the DB5252 speaker to allow the speaker edge to rest on the plywood and not fall through.

 ![Rear speaker adapter outline on a birch plywood](/images/celica-audio-and-nav-upgrade/rear-speaker-adapter-outline.webp) *Birch plywood with rear speaker adapter outline*